MusLead/UNO_PuM/Journal and Rule.md

 it took me 5 days to make sure everything goes well.
 I made a test where the play could be played 1000 times to make sure nothing wrong with my logic, and then it took long time to realize that I had some mistake within the GenModel concept the Link() between cards and player.
-I thought everyone could have just the same cards. but it will give an error, the card could be not drawn by the player and that really took a lot of time
+I thought every player could have just the same cards. but it will give an error, the card could be not drawn by the player and that really took a lot of time